-The Kingdom-of-Valoria controls most major trade routes in western Aethelgard, but independent merchant guilds and foreign powers maintain significant economic influence.
+The Kingdom-Of-Valoria controls most major trade routes in western Aethelgard, but independent merchant guilds and foreign powers maintain significant economic influence.

 Currency